twsswt/pydysofu/README.md

 * Recursing into composite steps
 * Swapping if blocks

-A number of demonstrator fuzzers are also provided:
+A number of demonstrator fuzzers are also provided that combine the core fuzzers described above:

 * Remove last step(s)
 * Duplicate last step